ANATG 502 |

 See More |

 This course provides introductory experience in the evaluation and treatment process with clients throughout the lifespan and across the domain of occupational therapy practice.
-Learning opportunities develop introductory skills in evidence-based practice, professional reasoning, and documentation of the therapy process in preparation for further development in subsequent courses.
+Learning opportunities develop introductory skills in therapeutic reasoning, occupational therapy theories, evidence-based practice, professional reasoning, and documentation of the therapy process in preparation for further development in subsequent courses.

 |